*This project was featured on Shutterfly and Bob Vila

-We sanded the side and applied wood glue to all four sides
+We sanded the sides and applied wood glue to all four sides.

 Gluing the wood side pieces on takes two people to make sure it’s flush.
 One person holds the level piece of wood *we will call this the sample piece* on the side while the other person puts the actual piece of wood on the side of the table, while pushing it up against the sample piece of wood.

 It’s better to cut your wood a little longer than you need and sand it off.
 (Rather than it being too short, obviously)